|Coronavirus (COVID-19) FAQS|

 With regard to grievance proceedings, we doubt that holding a hearing remotely would, of itself, amount to a fundamental breach of the implied term of trust and confidence giving an aggrieved employee grounds to resign and claim constructive unfair dismissal.
 That said, assuming it has been possible to complete a proper grievance investigation and all that is left to do is hold the hearing, the most practical approach may be to discuss the situation with the aggrieved employee and ask whether they would prefer to have their grievance dealt with via a remote hearing, or suspend the process until the rules on staying at home are relaxed and an in-person hearing can be arranged.

-The situation will be more complex if some/all of the employees that need to be involved in the process are on furlough leave (see the FAQs on ‘Furlough under the Coronavirus Job Retention Scheme’ ).
-One of the conditions for furlough leave is that an employee cannot do any work for their employer during the furlough leave period and work is defined to include generating revenue for or providing services to the employer or an associated organisation.
-Accordingly, we do not think it would be possible for an HR manager or line manager to run a grievance or disciplinary process while on furlough leave.
+The situation will be more complex if some/all of the employees that need to be involved in the process are on furlough leave (see the FAQs on ‘Furlough under the Revised Coronavirus Job Retention Scheme’).
+One of the conditions for furlough leave is that an employee cannot do any work for their employer during the furlough leave period if they are on full furlough, or during their furloughed hours if they are on flexible furlough, and work is defined to include generating revenue for or providing services to the employer or an associated organisation.
+Accordingly, we do not think it would be possible for an HR manager or line manager to run a grievance or disciplinary process while on full furlough – and if on flexible furlough they would only be able to run the process during their working hours.
 We note that ACAS guidance on disciplinary and grievance processes during coronavirus suggests that employees on furlough can take part in disciplinary and grievance proceedings, including (among other things) chairing and taking notes on behalf of the employer at a hearing, provided they do so voluntarily and in accordance with public health guidelines.
 However, in our view, carrying out these tasks would clearly amount to providing services for the employer even if the employee concerned could be said to be acting voluntarily.
 We would therefore caution employers against relying on this ACAS guidance to claim furlough pay under the Scheme in respect of HR and line managers who perform these tasks in any continuing disciplinary or grievance proceedings.

-As for the aggrieved employee, or the employee who is the subject of disciplinary proceedings, we think that participating in a grievance or disciplinary hearing is unlikely to amount to ‘work’, and that such participation should therefore be possible while the employee is on furlough leave.
+As for the aggrieved employee, or the employee who is the subject of disciplinary proceedings, we think that participating in a grievance or disciplinary hearing is unlikely to amount to ‘work’, and that such participation should therefore be possible while the employee is on full furlough/during their furloughed hours on flexible furlough.
 The ACAS guidance indicates that this is possible provided the employee is acting voluntarily.
 This is potentially problematic, as there may be cases in which an aggrieved employee, or one who is the subject of disciplinary proceedings, is far from a willing volunteer.
 However, in practice, if an employee is not willing, they are likely to simply refuse to engage in the process at all.
 In these circumstances, the employee’s furlough will not be broken, but the employer will need to consider whether it is possible to conduct a fair process in the employee’s absence or whether the process needs to be suspended to give the employee a chance to change their mind about participating.